 It all starts with being an engaged employee who strives to always exceed expectations at work.

-You should also be the type of employee that reaches out to management from time to time to see what you can do to increase your value to the company.
+You should also be the type of employee who reaches out to management from time to time to see what you can do to increase your value to the company.
 An engaged employee is a valuable employee!

 - 5 Recession-Proof Jobs - Work It Daily | Where Careers Go To Grow ›